devbisme/KiPart/docs/usage.rst

                             Generated KiCad library for part.
       -f, --fuzzy_match     Use approximate string matching when looking-up the pin type, style and orientation.
-      -b, --bundle          Bundle multiple pins with the same name into a single schematic pin.
+      -b, --bundle          Bundle multiple, identically-named power, ground and no-connect pins each into a single schematic pin.
       -a, --append          Append to an existing part library.
       -w, --overwrite       Allow overwriting of an existing part library.
       -d [LEVEL], --debug [LEVEL]